syncfusion-content/blazor-docs/blazor/chart/zooming.md

 ![Auto Interval on Zooming in Blazor Area Chart](images/zoom/blazor-area-chart-auto-interval-zooming.png)

-> Refer to our [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore our [Blazor Chart Example](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to know various chart types and how to represent time-dependent data, showing trends at equal intervals.
+N> Refer to our [Blazor Charts](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations and also explore our [Blazor Chart Example](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to know various chart types and how to represent time-dependent data, showing trends at equal intervals.

 ## See Also